KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part_1.md

 ### Count Orders
 We’ll want to make sure we don’t overwhelm our bartender with 50 drink orders at one time so let’s make sure to count how many drinks have been ordered.

-  1. In Atom, in the _my-scripts.js_ file, find the comment `// Initialize orderCcount variable to 0 (Worksheet Part 1: Count Orders Step 1` at the very top of the file.
+  1. In Atom, in the _my-scripts.js_ file, find the comment `// Initialize orderCount variable to 0 (Worksheet Part 1: Count Orders, Step 1)` at the very top of the file.
 Place your cursor at the end of that comment and press enter to add a new line just below the comment.

   2. On that new line, create a variable named `orderCount` and initialize it to 0.
 Initializing is setting the starting value of a variable, the value to the right of the `=`.